baloise/design-system/docs/src/guide/development/installation.md

 - Run `npm install` to install library’s dependencies
 - Run `npm run docs:install` to install documentation's dependencies
-- Run `npm run docs:build` to build the documentation
+- Run `npm run docs:setup` to setup the documentation
 - Run `npm run docs:serve` to serve documentation page

-> The documentation page will be served at http://localhost:3000/ by default.
+> The documentation page will be served at http://localhost:8080/ by default.

-For more commands visit [Commands](./commands.md)
+For more commands visit [Commands](/guide/development/commands.html)